Michael Crutcher - Founder & CEO

 Michael began as a cadet journalist with Quest Community Newspapers before moving to the Townsville Bulletin and then on to national wire service Australian Associated Press.
 Michael’s experience across all levels of print and digital media, across all platforms and at executive level is rare among Australian journalists.

-Michael is a regular media commentator on ABC Radio and Radio 4BC.
+Michael is a regular media commentator for outlets including ABC Radio.

 Ainsley is a partner at 55 comms.
 Ainsley was a senior journalist for The Courier-Mail and The Sunday Mail for a decade, specialising in the coverage of the Family Court.